 Since Google introduced AMP, it gives preference to AMP pages and gives them a higher rank.
 AMP is compulsory for prime news outlets to get their stories ranked in the first position.

 AMP aids in improved mobile performance and reduced loading time of the website, which, as a result, reduces its bounce rate.

 4. Enhanced SEO:

-There’s no need to customise web content; search engines can easily discover a web page.
+There’s no need to customize web content; search engines can easily discover a web page.

 5. Adjustment on Any Browser:

-AMP pages can be customised and moulded into any browser type.
+AMP pages can be customized and moulded into any browser type.